AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Static website hosting/Tutorial: Configure static website hosting by using a custom domain name.md

 6.  \(Optional\) On the **Domain Names** tab, turn on **Auto CDN Cache Update**.

-    If you want that auto CDN cache update can be triggered by specified operations, you can[submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to apply for the feature.
+    If you want that auto CDN cache update can be triggered by specified operations, you can [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to apply for the feature.
 After you are authorized to configure auto CDN cache update for specified operations, click **Supported Operations** in the Auto CDN Cache Update column corresponding to the domain name and select the operations that can trigger auto CDN cache update.
 For more information about the supported operations, see [4](/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Bind accelerated domain names.md).

 ## Step 6: Test the website